Replacement heat exchangers for the RSV Nuyina, Australia’s new Antarctic Research Vessel.

-Mike Surridge (ex HRS, APV, SPX and GEA/Kelvion) - is the new General Manager of Fluid Dynamics.
+Mike Surridge (ex SPX-APV, GEA/Kelvion and HRS) - our General Manager

 Mike, who has spent the last 6 years with SPX - APV as its Head of Heat Exchange for Australia and New Zealand, has re-joined Fluid Dynamics as our General Manager.